 Classes match the five category descriptions on the Why Crucible page.
-Claims about each class reflect publicly published materials from representative vendors in that class as of April 2026.
+Claims reflect publicly published materials from the named representative vendors as of 2026-04-28.
+See Methodology & Sources for the full citation framework, and Legal Notice for trademark, comparative-claim basis, and the correction-request mechanism.

 Where your data lives Vendor cloud Vendor cloud Vendor cloud + third-party AI infra Vendor cloud Your file cabinet Your facility.
 Zero WAN egress.
 No cloud API calls.